 Dr Jesús Rubio

-This position follows the completion of my PhD in Physics at the University of Sussex, where I developed optimisation strategies for quantum metrology schemes with limited resources.
-This was achieved using the tools of quantum estimation and information theories.
-As a result, I wrote the thesis Non-asymptotic quantum metrology: extracting maximum information from limited data, which I successfully defended in September 2019.
-My supervisor was Prof Jacob Dunningham, and I collaborated with Dr Paul Knott, from the University of Nottingham.
+His current work at Exeter follows the completion of a PhD in Physics at the University of Sussex.
+There, he devised optimal strategies for quantum metrology and estimation with limited resources, identifying a range of fundamental precision limits in optical interferometry and qubit networks.
+He wrote the thesis Non-asymptotic quantum metrology: extracting maximum information from limited data, which he successfully defended in September 2019.
+His supervisor was Prof Jacob Dunningham, and he regularly collaborated with Dr Paul Knott.

-Around that time I also collaborated with Prof Alfredo Luis Aina, my former undergraduate supervisor at the Complutense University of Madrid.
-We studied the relationship between quantum and classical relativistic dynamics using semi-classical techniques.
+In 2014 he completed a MSc in Theoretical Physics at the Institute of Theoretical Physics of the Autonomous University of Madrid.
+He specialised in particle physics and cosmology, with a dissertation in quantum information theory.
+He also collaborated with Prof Alfredo Luis Aina, his former undergraduate supervisor at the Complutense University of Madrid, in order to study the relationship between quantum and classical relativistic dynamics using semi-classical techniques.

 Last but not least, in 2008 he completed the Spanish Baccalaureate at the IES León Felipe.